Gary Harkins: Dundee (third spell)

 On 30 June 2014, Harkins signed a two-year contract with Dundee for the third time.

 He scored against Manchester City in a pre-season friendly, which the Dens went on to win 2–0.
 Harkins made his third debut for Dundee, starting the whole game, in a 4–0 win against Peterhead in the second round of the Scottish League Cup.
 In a follow–up match, he scored his first goal of his third spell at the Dens with a penalty, in a 1–1 draw against his former club, Kilmarnock.
 In a next game against Partick Thistle, Harkins took a penalty, only for it to be saved by Paul Gallacher; the match ended 1–1.
 Since joining Dundee, he quickly became a first team regular, playing in the midfield position.
 Harkins then scored two goals in two league matches between 4 October 2014 and 18 October 2014 against Aberdeen and Motherwell.
 His goal celebration against Motherwell went viral after he performed a wrestling move on teammate Jim McAlister, which met with approval from professional wrestler Randy Orton.
 In a follow–up match against Hamilton Academical, Harkins set up two goals, in a 2–0 win.
 However, in the return against Hamilton Academical, on 13 December 2014, he received a red card after a second bookable offense, in a 2–1 loss against Hamilton Academical.
 After serving a one match suspension, Harkins returned to the first team, coming on as a 68th-minute substitute, in a 3–1 loss against St Mirren on 27 December 2014.
 A month later, on 17 January 2015, he scored his third goal of the season in a 3–3 draw against Aberdeen.
 However, during a match against St Mirren on 24 January 2015, Harkins suffered both head and shin injuries and was substituted in the 65th minute, as the Dens won 2–1.
 After missing two matches, he made his return to the starting line–up against Partick Thistle on 14 February 2015 and set up the goal for Paul McGowan to score at the last minute, in a 1–0 win.
 However, his return was short–lived when Harkins suffered a knee injury that caused him to miss eight matches.
-On 9 May 2015, he made his return to the first team, coming on as a 82nd-minute substitute, in a 1–0 loss against Inverness Caledonian Thistle.
+On 9 May 2015, he made his return to the first team, coming on as an 82nd-minute substitute, in a 1–0 loss against Inverness Caledonian Thistle.
 At the end of the 2014–15 season, Harkins made thirty–one appearances and scoring four times in all competitions.